 It was devastating personally and professionally.
 It’s the reason why I took more than a year away from creating and doing anything public-facing with my business.

 Did I retain friendships with any of my employees?
 Yes, with the ones where it felt healthy and good to do that.
-One of my dearest friends is someone who has worked with me on and off for five years in three of my businesses, and we’re still in partnership in a business today.
-There are many I didn’t however because I am committed to only having healthy relationships in my life.
-Relationships take two people willing to have open conversations and are willing to do the personal work.
+One of my closest friends is someone who has worked with me on and off for five years in three of my different businesses, and we’re still in partnership in a business today.
+There are many I didn’t however.

 Sometimes I dream of my past employees.
 I see them at a distance, and I see their hearts, and I wish deeply for love, ease and abundance to surround them.
 That period of transformation was difficult for everyone involved.
 I so hope they have found their own right, true path now.
 Hiro Boga says: “Sometimes, a No to them is a Yes to their soul.”
 And I dearly hope that is right.
 I hope by stopping something which wasn’t functional or healthy, they were free to find something which was.

 I have friends who have scaled and have large teams and they are thriving and adoring it.
 I’m so happy for them, in awe of them, and know deeply that it absolutely is not in my zone of genius.

 Was rightsizing my business absolutely the right thing to do?

 100%.
 It was that, or it needed to close.
 Was it painful at the time?
 Yes, profoundly.
 For all involved.
 It just was not the right fit on any level.

 I rightsized my business.
 It was excruciating AND it was the right thing to do.
 The joy, the space, the ease and the purpose came later.